June24-optimize/Anomaly-Detection/README.md

 # Anomaly-Detection

-This project aims for detect the tumor/strock/anomalies on Low Field image.
+This project used Vision Transformer to detect the tumor/strock/anomalies on Low Field image.

 ![Watch the video](./seg_leision.gif)